FDio/csit/docs/report/vpp_functional_tests/csit_release_notes.rst

 Changes in CSIT |release|
 -------------------------

 #.
-VPP functional test framework changes:

-   - improved stability of tests with nested-VM and QEMU;

-#.
 Code updates and optimizations in CSIT functional framework:

-   - IPSecSW tests - Software based IPSec encryption with CBC-SHA1 and CBC-SHA ciphers, in combination with IPv4 routed-forwarding;
+   - VPP install test - VPP installation have been moved to separate test in test suite setup phase to clearly indicate any issue with VPP installation;

+   - VPP verify test - test to check VPP responsiveness after installation;

 Known Issues
 ------------